jrc13245/CleveRoidMacros/README.md

 ## Commands and Conditionals
 ### ***Important!
 Spells, Items, conditionals, etc are case sensitive.
 Barring a bug, if there is an issue, it's almost always because something is typed incorrectly.***
+* New update settings to swap between realtime or event based.
+Event based is the default and saves cpu and memory usage.
 * New Conditional class/noclass.
 * Conditional exists is now noable.
 * Added alive/dead alias' nodead/noalive.